 4. What’s our relationship like the month after you get my final payment?

 A project isn’t over when the site or app goes live.
 In many ways, that’s when it truly begins.
-Bugs will appear.
-Questions will come up.
+Bugs will appear and questions will come up.
 The period immediately after launch reveals the true character of the agency you hired.

 Why you ask this:

-It separates the project finishers from the long term partners.
-One takes your money and vanishes, while the other sticks around to ensure what you built together is successful.
+The answer here separates the project-finishers from true long-term collaborators.
+The former takes your money and vanishes; meanwhile, the latter sticks around to ensure what you built together is successful.

 What to listen for: